-CLOSURE OF REGISTER OF MEMBERS FOR THE 2023 AGM
+CLOSURE OF REGISTER OF MEMBERS FOR THE 2024 AGM

-The register of members of the Company will be closed from Friday, 16 June 2023 to Wednesday, 21 June 2023 (both days inclusive) for the purpose of determining the right to attend and vote at the forthcoming annual general meeting of the Company to be held on Wednesday, 21 June 2023 (the "2023 AGM") or any adjournment thereof.
-In order to be qualified for attending and voting at the 2023 AGM, unregistered holders of Shares should ensure that all share transfer documents accompanied by the corresponding share certificates are lodged with the Company's branch share registrar and transfer office in Hong Kong, Tricor Investor Services Limited at 17/F., Far East Finance Centre, 16 Harcourt Road, Hong Kong, for registration not later than 4:30 p.m.
-(Hong Kong time) on Thursday, 15 June 2023.
+The register of members of the Company will be closed from Tuesday, 18 June 2024 to Friday, 21 June 2024 (both days inclusive) for the purpose of determining the right to attend and vote at the forthcoming annual general meeting of the Company to be held on Friday, 21 June 2024 (the "2024 AGM") or any adjournment thereof.
+The record date for entitlement to attend and vote at the 2024 AGM is Friday, 21 June 2024.
+In order to be qualified for attending and voting at the 2024 AGM, unregistered holders of Shares should ensure that all share transfer documents accompanied by the corresponding share certificates are lodged with the Company's branch share registrar and transfer office in Hong Kong, Tricor Investor Services Limited at 17/F, Far East Finance Centre, 16 Harcourt Road, Hong Kong, for registration not later than 4:30 p.m.
+(Hong Kong time) on Monday, 17 June 2024.